envytools/envytools/docs/hw/gpu.rst

 changes like DX10.1 support or new video decoding are usually the low-end ones.

+Whenever a range of GPUs is mentioned in the documentation, it's written as "NVxx:NVyy".
+This is left-inclusive, right-noninclusive range of GPU ids as sorted in the following list.
+For example, G200:GT218 means GPUs G200, MCP77, MCP79, GT215, GT216.
+NV20:NV30 effectively means all NV20 family GPUs.

 The full known GPU list, sorted roughly according to introduced features,
 is: